 The Heerey Review (2010)

-The Amendment Act in 2006 included a requirement for this review.
-Information about the review and its recommendations is provided in the report of the independent review.
+The Amendment Act 2006 included a requirement for the Heerey Review.
+Information about the review and its recommendations is provided in the Report of the Independent Review of the Prohibition of Human Cloning for Reproduction Act 2002 and Research Involving Human Embryos Act 2002 (June 2011).

 Human embryos from processes other than fertilisation